janobarnard/agentic-ai/blog-series/02-strands-basics/README.md

 ## What's Next?

-Check out the blog post for detailed explanations: [Building Your First Agent with Strands](https://janobarnard.com/building-first-agent-strands/)
+Check out the [blog post](https://janobarnard.blog/building-your-first-agent-with-strands/) for detailed explanations of all these concepts.

-Next in the series:
-- **Post 3**: Deploying to Amazon Bedrock AgentCore
-- **Post 4**: Multi-Agent Architectures
-- **Post 5**: RAG with Knowledge Bases